-The site is currently vacant and has been cleared of trees.
+The entire site is currently utilized for agricultural purposes and has been cleared of trees.
 The topography of the site undulates slightly and there are no prominent ridgelines or elevated vantage points.
 The site does not feature any designated trails, pathways or other recreational features.
-The golf driving range adjacent to the southern portion of the Project site is a private recreational facility.
-The Project site does not contain any designated Parkland.
-As shown in Figure 9 and described below, seven properties were identified containing open space or recreational features within 1-mile of the Project site.
+The Project site does not contain any designated Parkland, and the Project site is not currently utilized for recreational purposes.
+As shown in Figure 9, there were no properties identified containing open space or recreational features within 1-mile of the Project site.